subhash238/tripotoclone/README.md

-# tripotoclone
+ Clone-tripoto

 Tripoto is a travel community and travel search engine portal based on user-generated content .
-The platform was launched on October 2013 by founders Anirudh Gupta and Michael Pargal Lyngdoh
-In this project we have tried our best to make the exact replica of Tripoto.
-With the technology stack that we have learnt in masai school we were able to build the front-end of the Tripoto Website.
+The platform was launched on October 2013 by founders Anirudh Gupta and Michael Pargal Lyngdoh In this project we have tried our best to make the exact replica of Tripoto.
+With the technology stack that we have learnt in masai school we were able to build the front-end and back-end of the Tripoto Website.

 Technology Stack we used in building this Project :